 Three communities make up the Parish of Long Itchington – the largest, Long Itchington itself is a small village; Bascote & Bascote Heath, two tiny hamlets; and Model Village, a self-contained development of houses built for the workers of the local cement works in the early 1900s.

 The village lies on the banks of the river Itchen and the Grand Union Canal, which flows between London and Birmingham, running to the south of the village where it crosses the river Itchen and passes under the dismantled LNWR railway line.

-Long Itchington boasts the largest village pond in Warwickshire as well as seven pubs.
+Long Itchington boasts the largest village pond in Warwickshire as well as eight pubs.
 It also features a 16th Century Tudor house.
 Queen Elizabeth I stayed there in 1572 and again in 1575 when it was the home of Lady Anne Holbourne, daughter of Robert Dudley, Earl of Leicester.
 The old Manor House (formerly Manor Farm) off the Square dates from the 15th century.
 It is said that St Wulfstan was born in Long Itchington around 1012.